 Filters & Reflectors

 The more you know as a photographer, the more you’ll experiment with new and different ideas.
-Filters are a tool that will save you money, because you won’t need to buy a super specialized lens, and for a fraction of the cost you can use them to create a variety of visual effects.
+Filters are a tool that will save you money because you won’t need to buy a super-specialized lens, and for a fraction of the cost, you can use them to create a variety of visual effects.
 Filters can block out some light, making the camera adjust differently, or filter out glass reflections through polarization.
-A diffusion filters create a soft, dream-like quality in your images, which I love.
-There are different shapes and materials that all provide a different effect, and for basic filters, you can DIY and make them at home using some basic household goods, before you buy a few.
+Diffusion filters create a soft, dream-like quality in your images, which I love.
+Different shapes and materials provide a different effect, and for basic filters, you can DIY and make them at home using some basic household goods before you buy a few.

-A flash or speedlite is another first big purchase photographers frequently make, and unfortunately often overpay for.
-The popular frontrunners are jam packed with features and options most of us won’t need, but the price definitely reflects their gadgetry.
+A flash or Speedlite is another first big purchase photographers frequently make.
+It’s a must if you want to become a professional photographer.
+The popular frontrunners are jam-packed with features and options most of us won’t need, but the price definitely reflects their gadgetry.
 There are, however, many other, cheaper, manual powered flashes available.
-Auto-exposure is an awesome perk, but mastering the manual isn’t difficult and the money saved will allow you to pay for other upgrades to your rig.
+Auto-exposure is an awesome perk, but mastering the manual isn’t difficult.
+The money I’ve saved allows me to pay for other upgrades to my rig.

 If you already use a flash, you should know that they break pretty often.
 They suffer through a lot of wear and tear and are delicate pieces of mechanical equipment.
-So, if yours has broken or you just need to upgrade from the base model you bought years ago, find a flash that swivels, tilts, twists and is very powerful.
-They add versatility when you’re stuck shooting in low light, but they really transform photos when they’re used off camera, and that’s where you need that extra umph.
+So, if yours has broken or you need to upgrade from the base model you bought years ago, find a flash that swivels, tilts, twists and is very powerful.
+They add versatility when you’re stuck shooting in low light, but they really transform photos when they’re used off-camera, and that’s where you need that extra oomph.

 Remote controls are essential for long-exposure and multiple exposure photographs, low-light images, and self-portraits.
 A remote control allows you to shoot your camera without touching it.
 This means you won’t accidentally bump it or move it when you press or release the shutter.
-They also come in handy when you can’t place the camera in the desired position, and also physically press the button.
-So anything from a high angle, to being stuck in the forest or taking a self-portrait requires a remote control.
+They also come in handy when you can’t place the camera in the desired position and physically press the button.
+Anything from a high angle to being stuck in the forest or taking a self-portrait requires a remote control.

 When upgrading your photography gear, the most important thing to consider is your overall purpose.
-Will you be shooting mostly weddings, or landscapes for print?
-Action and sporting events, walking through cityscapes, or spending your time deep in nature.
-Your accessories, lenses and extras will all depend on your photography focus.
-But make sure you have the right gear for the job, and make sure you can justify the cost of that gear.
+Will you be shooting mostly weddings or landscapes for print?
+Action and sporting events, walking through cityscapes or spending your time deep in nature.
+When you want to become a professional photographer and take on paying photographer jobs, your accessories, lenses, and extras will depend on your photography focus.
+But make sure you have the right gear for the job.
+Also, make sure you can justify the cost of that gear.